digitalclubb/merge-reminders/README.md

 # Merge Reminders for Slack
-A basic Lambda function to read the GitLab API to find open merge requests and announce for the #zsp-frontend Slack channel.
+A basic Lambda function to read the GitLab API to find open merge requests and announce to a Slack channel.

 ## Setup